johanamagnusson/hpc_tma881/assignment1/report.markdown

 --- Direct addressing ---
 Time measured: 0.36380260 ms
 ```
 As expected it runs faster with full optimization, but using direct addressing as opposed to indirect also have a significant effect on speed.
+The reason for this is that for direct addressing the address is contained in the instruction as while for indirect addressing it is stored in a register and therefore has to be fetched before used.
+To read from the register obviously takes more time.
+(To acquire this information we used Google and found a very nice post on Quora explaining it to us.
+The link to the answers: https://www.quora.com/What-is-the-difference-between-a-direct-and-an-indirect-address-instruction)

 # Valgrind